Warning: Rated 'M' for a reason.

 Second thoughts flooded her mind as her school finally came into view.
 What if this was a mistake?
 What if she wasn't ready and was pushing herself too hard, too soon?
 After everything that had happened, would her friends even want her to come back?
 Did they even consider her as a friend anymore?
 Sakura bit down on her lower lip as her mother parked the car and pulled her keys out of the ignition.
 Then, the older woman pulled out a pair of sunglasses from the glove compartment and put them on.

 Sakura nodded, looking back out the window as people started to enter the school.
-Most of them looked happy, like they hadn't a care in the world.
+Most of them looked happy, they looked so carefree.
 How many of those smiles weren't real and only there to please others?
 How many of those people smiled and laughed like nothing mattered, just like she had done?
 It was a pretty scary thought.

 Shaking the negative thoughts from her head, Sakura took a deep breath before nodding to her mother.
 She was ready.
 It was now or never.